koenreiniers/bol-sdk/README.md

 # bol-sdk
 SDK for the Bol API
 ## About
-Since there is not yet an SDK available for the new part of the Bol Plaza API (offer management), I decided to create one.
-That means this SDK does supports neither orders nor the Bol Open Api.
+Since there is not yet a SDK available for the new part of the Bol Plaza API (offer management), I decided to create one.
+That means this SDK does not support orders and the Open Api.
 However, they MIGHT be added in the future.
-You are however free to extend this SDK to your likings or event submit a pull request.
+You are free to extend this SDK to your likings or even submit a pull request.
 ## Installation
 ```
 composer require koenreiniers/bol-sdk